Cross Sections Perpendicular To The Y Axis

 Understanding the Geometry### What Does “Perpendicular to the y axis” Mean?

 When we talk about a cross section perpendicular to the y axis, we refer to a plane that cuts the solid at a constant y value and is orthogonal to the y direction.
 In a Cartesian coordinate system, such a plane has the equation y = c, where c is a constant.
-The intersection of this plane with the solid produces a two‑dimensional shape—often a rectangle, circle, triangle, or more complex figure—whose area can be expressed as a function of y Nothing fancy..
+The intersection of this plane with the solid produces a two‑dimensional shape—often a rectangle, circle, triangle, or more complex figure—whose area can be expressed as a function of y Surprisingly effective..

 Visualizing the Slice